-If you anticipate using more than 1 Spring Boot for Apache Geode (SBDG) module in your Spring Boot application, then you can also use the new org.springframework.geode:spring-geode-bom Maven BOM in your application Maven POM.
+If you anticipate using more than one Spring Boot for Apache Geode (SBDG) module in your Spring Boot application, you can also declare the new org.springframework.geode:spring-geode-bom Maven BOM in your application Maven POM.

-Your application use case(s) may require more than 1 module if, for example, you need (HTTP) Session state management and replication (e.g. spring-geode-starter-session), or you need to enable Spring Boot Actuator endpoints for Apache Geode (e.g. spring-geode-starter-actuator), or perhaps you need assistance writing complex Unit and (distributed) Integration Tests using Spring Test for Apache Geode (STDG) (e.g. spring-geode-starter-test).
+Your application use case may require more than one module if (for example, you need (HTTP) Session state management and replication with, for example, spring-geode-starter-session), if you need to enable Spring Boot Actuator endpoints for Apache Geode (for example, spring-geode-starter-actuator), or if you need assistance writing complex Unit and (Distributed) Integration Tests with Spring Test for Apache Geode (STDG) (for example, spring-geode-starter-test).

-You can declare (include) and use any 1 of the SBDG modules:
+You can declare and use any one of the SBDG modules: